 - Energy market trends, and priorities for policy, competition and consumers.

 - Consumer protection - affordability, energy efficiency, and supplier responsibility to consumers;

 - Preparing networks for net-zero emissions - whole-system change, investment priorities, and enabling grid-connected technologies;

-- Regulation for modern and effective UK energy markets.
+- Designing modern and effective regulation for UK energy markets.